topanisto/hopfield-short-term-recall/README.md

 This project explores the following:
 - A candidate algorithm for short-term storing and recall mechanisms in Hopfield networks.
-- A verbal memory task, where participants are asked to mark whether or not they've seen strings of characters, and analysis of empirical data collected.
+- A **visual memory task**, where participants are asked to mark whether or not they've seen black-and-white pixel images, and analysis of empirical data collected.
 - An empirical exploration of the number of prototypes stored by a Hopfield network and the probability of the network converging to a prototype state.

 ## How this repo is organized
-The bulk of the work is recoreded in the `main.ipynb` notebook, which describes the algorithm, task, and data analysis. `hopfield.py` contains our implementation for a discrete Hopfield Network implementing an asynchronous update rule. `wm_single.html` is the raw source code for the short-term verbal memory cognitive task, implemented in jsPsych and playable either at [cognition.run](https://wea3utkzqr.cognition.run) or in-browser.
+The bulk of the work is recoreded in the `main.ipynb` notebook, which describes the algorithm, task, and data analysis. `hopfield.py` contains our implementation for a discrete Hopfield Network implementing an asynchronous update rule. `wm_single.html` is the raw source code for the short-term visual memory cognitive task, implemented in jsPsych and playable either at [cognition.run](https://wea3utkzqr.cognition.run) or in-browser.